Restorative philosophy promotes building relationships and rebuilding relationships after harm.

-Restorative philosophy promotes building relationships and rebuilding relationships after harm.
 Restorative justice is an indigenous practice; it can be traced back to the people of First Nations and indigenous Africans.
-Thus, the culture of restorative practices is based in Black and Brown communities.
+The culture of restorative practices is based in Black and Brown communities.

 Restorative justice is a community-based approach to addressing harm through facilitated dialogue.
 It brings together the person who caused harm, the person harmed, and impacted members of the community.
 Restorative practice provides space and opportunity for:

 Restorative justice provides an effective framework to:

 Restorative justice has gained popularity because effective restorative practice has shown to modify behavior and reduce recidivism.
 In order to maintain fidelity and honor the culture and origins of restorative practice, programming must ensure that it does not appropriate the framework, disempower Black and Brown communities, or perpetuate further structural harm.

 Restorative justice gained popularity in the United States in the 1970s as a way of moving away from the current retributive system.
 Unfortunately, for more than 40 years, the field largely ignored issues of race and racial justice.

 It can be said that restorative practice in the United States fell victim to white supremacy in that it failed to honor the cultural roots of the practice and honor Black and Brown people not only as participants in these practices but also as practitioners and experts in the field.
 This is an area where Black and Brown voices should lead, and their power acknowledged.